hsnlab/dctrl5g/README.md

    $ export KUBECONFIG=./user-1-initial.config
    ```

 2. Optionally query the initial config.
-Observe only basic access rights are enabled for the UE, and only to the `registration` resource, only in their own namespace (`user-1`).
+Observe only basic access rights are enabled for the UE, and only to the `registration` resource in the user's own namespace (`user-1`).
 This effectively isolates UEs from each other, preventing malicious UEs from modifying the registration state of other UEs.

    ```bash
    $ dctl get-config